sushil-sagar05/code-with-bpmce/README.md

 # 🌟 Community

-The long-term goal of TechHub is to build a strong technology community within colleges.
+The long-term goal of Devbuddies is to build a strong technology community within colleges.

 Students can: